django/code-of-conduct/enforcement-ladder.md

 interaction with those enforcing the Code of Conduct.
 At the conclusion of the suspension period, the individual must request readmission to Django community spaces.

+**Suggested Behavioral Modifications:** May include restrictions on participating in specific channels or discussions, requirements not to contact certain individuals, or removal from moderator/leadership roles upon return.

 **Opportunities for Repair:** The violator should use this time to reflect on their actions and impact.
 They may be asked to demonstrate